 Get to know the fish and their habitats

 Get to know the names of the fish and you will feel more connected.
-Linger at the reefreef to observe more closely and your experience becomes richer still.
+Linger at the reef to observe more closely and your experience becomes richer still.
 Species tend to have very specific habitat requirements and so are nearly always found in particular places on the reef.

-Dr. Charles Anderson, the all-round Maldives marine life guru, gives the example of the triggerfish familyfamily.
+Dr. Charles Anderson, the all-round Maldives marine life guru, gives the example of the triggerfish family.
 The Picasso triggerfish is found in lagoons, the orange-lined triggerfish on reef flats and along the reef edge, and the clown triggerfish on the reef slope.
 Red-toothed triggerfish are also found on the reef slope, but they are usually seen in large aggregations hovering in mid-water over areas of sand and rubble where they have their burrow.

 In contrast the clown triggerfish is most often seen singly on coral areas.
 The titan triggerfish is seen most commonly along the reef edge and upper slope, but it is more wide ranging than other species and may be found anywhere from the lagoon to the lower slope.
 Triggerfish lay their eggs in burrows or crevices, which the parents defend.